turoger/semmed/README.md

 Data is segmented by year.
 Each year is segmented into a train and test set; the train set is comprised of triples prior to the given year, and the test set is comprised of approved drug-disease triples after the given year.
 There are a total of 73 datasets spanning from 1950 to 2023, 6 metanodes (types), and 32 unique relations.

 To build the dataset in this repository, a UTS license/account is required.
-[You can apply for one here.](https://uts.nlm.nih.gov//license.html).
+[You can apply for one here](https://uts.nlm.nih.gov/uts/signup-login) (may take up to 3 days to be approved).
 Additionally, you must have access to a PostgreSQL database for initial processing.

 # Usage